andrewbranch/blog/posts/2019-01-19_Expressive-React-Component-APIs-with-Discriminated-Unions.md

 function addShape(shape: Triangle | Quadrilateral) {
   if (shape.numberOfSides === 3) {
     // In here, the compiler knows that `shape` is a `Triangle`,
-    // so we can access triangle-specific properties console.log(shape.triangleKind);
+    // so we can access triangle-specific properties.
+    // See for yourself: hover each occurance of “shape” and
+    // compare the typing info.
+    console.log(shape.triangleKind);
   } else {
-    // In here, the compiler knows that `shape` is a `Quadrilateral`. console.log(shape.quadrilateralFlags);
+    // In here, the compiler knows that `shape` is a `Quadrilateral`. console.log(shape.isRectangle);
   }
 }
 ```

-When we have a union (like `Triangle | Quadrilateral`) that can be narrowed by a specific property (like `numberOfSides`), that union is called a _discriminated union_ and that property is called the _discriminant property_.
+When we have a union (like `Triangle | Quadrilateral`) that can be narrowed by a literal member (like `numberOfSides`), that union is called a _discriminated union_ and that property is called the _discriminant property_.

-## Do these props look too loose on me?
+## The problem: Overly permissive props
 You’re writing a Select component (i.e., a fancy replacement for an HTMLSelectElement) with React and TypeScript.
+You want it to support both single-selection and multiple-selection, just like a native select element.
 Perhaps you look at the [`SelectHTMLAttributes` interface](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/eda212cfd64119cf2edc2f4ab12e53c4654a9b87/types/react/index.d.ts#L1979-L1990) from [`@types/react`](https://www.npmjs.com/package/@types/react)  for inspiration, and notice that a native select element, in React, can have a `value` of type `string | string[] | number`.
 From TypeScript’s perspective, you can pass a single value or an array of values indiscriminately, but you know that an array of values is really only meaningful if the `multiple` prop is set.
 Nonetheless, you try this approach for your component:

 <!--@
 name: select-1.tsx